When it opens officially, in early 2017, the museum's permanent collection will focus on the "Holocaust by Bullets."

 Passage to Israel is an ethereal, upliftingly soulful work of art.

-German Culture Minister Monika Grütters told the New York Times last March that a Jewish member on the committee “would be the only voice who would be prejudiced.”
+Last March, Culture Minister Grütters faced shocked protests after telling the New York Times that if a Jew is appointed to the commission his “would be the only voice who would be prejudiced.”

 Defying leftwing criticism and protests, Habima played in Kiryat Arba.